No-Deductible Health Insurance: What You Need To Know

 Methodology

-The cost of health insurance is based on 2025 rates for a 40-year-old using the state averages when no-deductible plans are available.
-Rates are from the Centers for Medicare & Medicaid Services (CMS) public use files.
+Rates for 2026 are for a 40-year-old using the state averages where no-deductible plans are available.
+Rates are from the Centers for Medicare & Medicaid Services (CMS) public use files and data from state marketplaces.

 Additional sources include KFF's employer survey and ValuePenguin's high-deductible health plan survey.